SELECTED TRAFFIC ENFORCEMENT PROGRAM (STEP) - Winter Driving

 Snow and ice-covered walkways significantly reduce mobility and create potentially dangerous situations for pedestrians.

 Enforcement Services reminds property owners and occupants that snow and ice on sidewalks adjacent to their homes and buildings should be removed within 24-hours of the most recent deposit of snow or ice.
-This snow and ice cannot be pushed onto the public street (with the exception of Downtown).
+This snow and ice cannot be pushed onto the public street (except for downtown).
 Failure to remove snow or ice could result in a fine and removal costs.

 If the public has any concerns or compliments regarding sidewalk clearing they are encouraged to contact Enforcement Services at 780-830-5790.